 My research focuses on organisational space, the material world of work and identity.
 I have an expertise in qualitative research methods including innovative visual methodologies, specifically, participant-led photography.
-I have led research and consultancy projects with the Environment Agency, Bristol, the NHS North Bristol Trust, The Department for Business, Innovation and Skills, London and a wide variety of Hair and Beauty Salons across the UK.
-My research has been published in journals including Human Relations, Management Learning and the International Journal of Work, Organisation and Emotion.
+I have led research and consultancy projects with Work Wise UK, the Environment Agency, Bristol, the NHS North Bristol Trust, The Department for Business, Innovation and Skills, London and a wide variety of Hair and Beauty Salons across the UK.
+My research has been published in journals including Human Relations, Organizational Research Methods, Management Learning and the International Journal of Work, Organisation and Emotion.
 My paper ‘Liminality, space and the importance of ‘transitory dwelling places’ won Paper of the Year 2015 in Human Relations.

 In 2011 I was awarded the Learning and Teaching Fellowship at the University of the West of England for excellence and innovation in academic teaching and learning.
 In 2014 I achieved the status of Fellow of The Higher Education Academy.
 My teaching activities include postgraduate and undergraduate Module Leadership and Programme Leadership in the areas of organisational behaviour, coaching and mentoring and leadership studies.
 My pedagogical approach encompasses reflective practice and the use of innovative visual methods and online technologies.
 I also use my interest in social media to engage students in wider business issues, academic work and creative practices including this blog: www.harrietshortt.wordpress.com